These are a few of my favorite things...

 Neil Young - Harvest

-Some random things I find compelling or engaging:
+Some random things I love:

 Going to wineries